Tronic/pastezi/README.md

 ## Scriptable API

-PUT request to site root creates a randomly named paste, while PUT request to full URL (with filename) creates or modifies that paste.
-HTTP status 201 is given if the paste didn't exist before.
+A PUT request to site root creates a randomly named paste, while a PUT request to full URL (with filename) creates or modifies that paste.
+HTTP 201 Created is given if the paste didn't exist before.
 Add `?view=0` to have a download URL returned instead of the one for viewing in browser, or alternatively strip the `/view` part at the end afterwards.

     curl https://paste.zi.fi/ -X PUT -d "text to paste" curl https://paste.zi.fi/p/ -T your_file.txt
     wget https://paste.zi.fi/p/your_file.txt

+Notice that binary files are not supported and that trailing newlines and such may get altered.